jelni/craiyon-bot/README.md

 # craiyon-bot

-A Telegram bot that generates images using 🖍️ Craiyon (formerly DALL-E mini)
+A Telegram bot that generates images using 🖍️ Craiyon (formerly DALL-E mini) but without spyware and censorship